-Sometimes children were approaching asking if you want to see a tannery, and they will take you there with a little payment.
-Some of this tannery, you’ll have to go through inside a leather shop.
-Is not obligated to purchase anything, if you say, you only want to see a tannery and without any obligation, you will able to visit one.
+Tips: A guide is required because it is not easy to find on your own.
+You see the sign Tannery, but this brings you to nowhere.
+Some of the Tanneries, you have to go through inside a leather shop.
+Is not obligated to purchase anything.
+If you say you only want to see a tannery and without any obligation, you will able to visit one.

 Moroccans and their eating habits

 I know as a Muslim country like Morocco, pork is nowhere to find.
 But fortunately, chicken served everywhere.
-Couscous is the national dish of Morocco which I’m not fun of it.
+Couscous is the national dish, and I’m not fun of it.
 Tajine is a meat stew cooked in a rounded clay pot with different vegetables.
-Another tasty dish is a stewed chicken with lemon olives and potato.
+Another tasty dish is a stewed chicken with lemon olives and potatoes.

 A Day Trip to Meknes

-Visit the covered market and the medina
+Visit the covered market